decyphertek-io/decyphertek/docs/technotes/Droidian.md

 # Change login password from 1234 , Open terminal:
 sudo passwd droidian
 # Number pin code is the easiest way, so you can login via pin.
+# USB Settings: Settings > USB > None , File Transfer , Networking ( If enabled can access droidian with no authentication )
 ```

 Flatpak Mobile Apps: